yijing-sie/ChatApp_Clype/README.md

 https://user-images.githubusercontent.com/84282744/187065506-0c70b976-9c5e-4422-8667-6531a6b720d4.mp4

-3. Testing User : Show the char room, how to send a picture or a text file to the chat room
+3. Testing User : Show the chat room, how to send a picture or a text file to the chat room